Cyfrin/2023-07-foundry-defi-stablecoin/README.md

 - If the protocol ever becomes insolvent, there is _almost_ no way to recover.
 This is a known issue.

+# Differential Tests

+You can find a nearly idential edition of this code in [Vyper here](https://github.com/Cyfrin/brownie-stablecoin-v23).
+For gas golfers, doing differential tests on these two contracts might be a great starting point.

 # About

 This is Lesson 12 of the[Ultimate Foundry 27-hour Solidity Course](https://www.youtube.com/watch?v=umepbfKp5rI).